pobot-pybot/pybot-minitel/docs/source/index.rst

-Welcome to PyBot-minitel library documentation!
+Welcome to pybot-minitel library documentation!
 ===============================================

 A simple library for communication with Minitels in Python.